DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 ```

 We have demonstrated how to run the `ingest` workflow on multimodal (CITE-Seq + VDJ) data with multiple samples.
 Filtering of cells and genes is not applied in the `ingest` workflow but in the `preprocess`.
 Inspecting these output should help the user to choose appropriate filters for their data!

+Users can follow the [preprocessing tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/filtering_data/filtering_data_with_panpipes.html) for an example on how to [filter](https://panpipes-pipelines.readthedocs.io/en/latest/usage/filter_dict_instructions.html) and further process the data.